limine-bootloader/limine/PROTOCOL.md

 MMU permissions at the requested virtual memory address (provided it is at or above `0xffffffff80000000`).

-No specific physical memory placement is guaranteed.
+No specific physical memory placement is guaranteed, except that the kernel is guaranteed to be physically contiguous.
 In order to determine where the kernel is loaded in physical memory, see the Kernel Address feature below.